Written by The Parliament Magazine on 10 July 2018

 As a European patriot and a Liberal, I will continue to support the British people in their struggle to remain European and to help EU citizens defend their rights in the process.

-Multicultural dialogue and human rights are part of my political DNA and I will not stop supporting the ongoing battle of the political centre against populists on either fringe of the political spectrum.
+Multicultural dialogue and human rights are part of my political DNA and I will not stop supporting the ongoing battle of the political center against populists on either fringe of the political spectrum.
 We have to counter their lies with truth and their efforts to mystify the political elite in Europe with clarity of mind and word.